 Consider the following scenario:

-Let’s say your system requires a 20 GPM @ 500 PSI during rapid advance and 3000 PSI at 0.5 GPM (clamping).
+Let’s say your system requires a 20 GPM @ 500 PSI during a rapid advance and 3000 PSI at 0.5 GPM (clamping).
 Using the basic (flow x pressure)/(1714 x eff.) formula for sizing that we discussed in Part 1 of this post, you would probably consider selecting a 40Hp electric motor.
 But wait!
-Because this application requires high flow at low pressure and high pressure at low flow, you can use an Hp limiting pump and safely scale down to a 25Hp motor.
+Because this application requires high flow at low pressure and high pressure at low flow, you can use a Hp limiting pump and safely scale down to a 25Hp motor.

 Pumps that offer horsepower limiting or other control options can help make your hydraulic system much more efficient while enabling you to conserve energy.
-Contact your local Parker Hannifin distributor for more information on Hp limiting pumps or for help deciding whether or not choosing a smaller motor is smart choice for your hydraulic pump.
+Contact your local Parker Hannifin distributor for more information on Hp limiting pumps or for help deciding whether or not choosing a smaller motor is a smart choice for your hydraulic pump.
 And, in case you missed it, check out Part 1 of this post for more detailed information on determining the best motor size for your hydraulic pump.

 For more information on Choosing an Efficient Electric Motor for a Hydraulic Pump, contact Parker's Hydraulic Pump and Power Systems Division.

 This article contributed by Tim Beck, manager - system design and application, Parker Hannifin Corporation Hydraulic Pump and Power Systems Division.